 Learn what the Aorere ki uta, Aorere ki tai - Tasman Environment Plan covers.

-Council launches second round of engagement on the future of Richmond South
+Early ideas received on the future of Richmond South - Hope

 Tasman's population is growing.
 As a council, it’s our job to work with communities, iwi, and stakeholders to plan for quality sustainable housing and infrastructure for all who want to live here.